If you’re planning on having a vaginal delivery chances are you’re going to want something to take care of the good china after childbirth.

 Here’s a quick video to show you how to make a padsicle:

-Here’s what you’ll need:
+Here’s what you’ll need for DIY padsicles:

-- Extra Heavy Over Night Pads – the bigger the better because there ain’t no party like thunderpad party.
+- Extra Heavy Overnight Pads – the bigger the better because there ain’t no party like thunderpad party.
 Try to get them without wings if you’re wearing mesh underwear or boyshorts because they just get in the way.

-- Aloe Vera Gel – be sure it’s unscented and free from alcohol because that would probably jack up the sting factor
+- Aloe Vera Gel – be sure it’s unscented and free from alcohol because that would probably jack up the sting factor.

 - Large Ziplock bags – to hold your pad stash in the freezer.

-- Unfold your pad – if it has wings, remove the tabs but save them because you’ll need to put them back on
+- Unfold your pad – if it has wings, remove the tabs but save them because you’ll need to put them back on.

-- Pump or spoon about two tablespoons of aloe onto the pad
+- Pump or spoon about two tablespoons of aloe onto the pad.

-- Gently refold your pad (reuse your wing tabs so the whole thing doesn’t stick together)
+- Gently refold your pad (reuse your wing tabs so the whole thing doesn’t stick together).

-- Put your pads in your Ziploc bag and pop it in the freezer
+- Put your pads in your Ziploc bag and pop it in the freezer.

 Once you’re ready to feel the ‘ah’, simply remove the pad from the freezer and let it thaw a bit (you want cold, not frozen because you don’t want to have to explain that kind of frostbite) and use it as you would a regular pad.
 These do get wet so consider sitting on a towel or in a place where you don’t mind leaving a bit of a puddle.